biobakery/humann/doc/UserManual.md

 Please see the [Custom reference database annotations](#markdown-header-custom-reference-database-annotations) section for information on database annotations.
 Also please note, only alignments to genes included in the pathways databases will be considered in the pathways computations.
 The pathways databases included with HUMAnN2 are for alignments to UniRef gene families.
 If you would like to create custom pathways databases for a different set of gene families, please see the [Custom pathways database](#markdown-header-custom-pathways-database) section for more information.

-To run HUMAnN2 with your custom protein reference database (located in $DIR), provide the custom database as the UniRef option with "--uniref $DIR".
+To run HUMAnN2 with your custom protein reference database (located in $DIR), provide the custom database as the UniRef option with "--protein-database $DIR".
 Please note, HUMAnN2 will run on all of the databases in this folder ($DIR) which have been formatted to be used by the translated alignment software selected.
 Also if you would like to bypass the nucleotide alignment portion of HUMAnN2, add the option "--bypass-nucleotide-search".

 ### Custom reference database annotations ###